-The Thirsty Whale bar and restaurant is a unique place in Wisconsin’s Northwoods for dining or enjoying drinks on Lake Minocqua.
-This old boathouse is a historic building on the lake.
-While having lunch on the deck, you watch come an go in their boats.
-It is also a good place to watch the famous Min-Aqua Bat ski show.
+The Thirsty Whale is a unique place in Wisconsin’s Northwoods for dining or enjoying drinks on Lake Minocqua.
+This historic old boathouse on the lake is a great place to have lunch on the deck and watch people come an go in their boats.
+Also a good place to watch the famous Min-Aqua Bat ski show.

 As mentioned in my previous post, if you missed the Eagles in St. Louis (Alton area), travel up to Wisconsin and catch-up with them there.
 Studies show that most of them live in Vilas and Oneida counties, many on Lake Minocqua.
 This photo was taken on the grounds of The Pointe Hotel and Suites where there is a dead tree they like to use to keep watch on the lake.
 Photographing these birds you will need a telephoto lens of 300mm or more.
 Also use anti-shake features that is available on all of the new cameras.